0exp/redis_queued_locks/README.md

   - **Research**: support for `Garnet` database backend (https://microsoft.github.io/) (https://github.com/microsoft/garnet);
   - add a library-level exception, when RQL-related key in Redis (required for its logic) has incompatible type (means: some other program uses our key with their own type and logic and RQL can't work properly);
   - yardoc docs with CI check (full doc coverage check);
+  - split *exception* inheritance to the groups: `lock obtaining errors`, `block invocation errors`, `swarm errors`, and other groups (research possible groups):
+    - in some cases we need to intercept "Lock Obtaining Process Erros", in other cases: "Block Invocation Errors", and so on (in `Lock Serirs PoC` for example);

 ---